 The strings and cable sets of crossbows can get wet.
 However, it needs to stay waxed to endure the wetness.
 Wax can prevent absorbing water to avoid compromised accuracy.

-Light water splashes don’t affect the functionality of the crossbow strings.
-So, you can shoot the arrow as generally as possible.
+Light water splashes don’t affect the functionality of the crossbow strings, so you can shoot an arrow.
 However, it may be different if you have been hunting under so much rain.
 The crossbow’s string may absorb too much water, so you can start feeling reduced shot range.

 The best solution is to keep your string and cables waxed.
 It prevents water absorption so the string won’t feel heavy and lose its elasticity.
 Don’t keep it in humid storage to maintain its accuracy.